 Processing the raw data and storing them into database

 Description: After measuring these servers, the test data will be pre-processed by removing any kinds of measurement errors and stored into the database.
 The test data include: latencies for all kinds of tests, server's Fully Qualified Domain Name (FQDN), server’s IPv4 and IPv6 addresses, server's country, server's continent, time when test is conducted and the types of services the server is providing.
 The network latencies will be processed so that the measurement errors would be removed.
-At the same time, a database will be built to store the data described above.
+At the same time, a database will be built to store the data automatically described above.

 Criticality: This function is also crucial and mandatory.
 It will process the data from function 4.1 and store the data which can be used in the next function.